9th Circuit sympathetic to Nevada churches in COVID-19 fight

 Lawyers for the Nevada churches say the specific limits are beside the point.
 Lone Mountain has a fire code capacity of 700.
 Dayton Valley’s is 200.

-“Whatever directive comes now or in the future, the principal should be equal treatment,” said David Cortland, a lawyer for the Alliance Defending Freedom representing the Dayton Valley church.
+“Whatever directive comes now or in the future, the principal should be equal treatment,” said David Cortman, a lawyer for the Alliance Defending Freedom representing the Dayton Valley church.

 Newby said casinos are an especially different category because they are strictly regulated by the Nevada Gaming Commission, are subject to training requirements and on-site COVID-19 testing and have increased enforcement abilities.
 He said the nature of church services makes them especially vulnerable to the spread of the virus.